 Overview

-The Freddie J Gibson Fellowship is a grant of up to $30,000 to support a NIDA graduate to undertake international travel for professional development in 2026.
+The Freddie J Gibson Fellowship is a grant of up to $30,000 to support a NIDA graduate from any undergraduate or postgraduate course with at least 3 years of professional experience to undertake international travel for professional development in 2027.

 The Fellowship enables alumni to access artistic opportunities not readily available in Australia – including formal study, international theatre festivals, or attachments to companies or training institutions abroad.
 The Fellowship honours the legacy of Freddie Gibson, a celebrated Australian theatre producer and manager, whose enduring bequest supports the next generation of Australian theatre-makers.

 About Freddie J Gibson